nazari2079/react-state-timeline/docs/docs/quick-start/installation.md

 sidebar_position: 1
 ---

-To start using the React State Timeline, simply install the package using your preferred package manager.
+To start using the **React State Timeline**, simply install the package using your preferred package manager.

 ```bash
 npm install react-state-timeline